Your guide to triumph go karting tracks in kenya

 The smell of burning rubber and going full throttle with your squad is a full adrenaline thriller for both the young and the old to let off some steam regardless of their skill level.
 With identical Go-Karts, your squad gets a perfect level ground to square out the long-standing unwritten strive for championship trophy holder amongst you.
-The beauty of Go Karting is the realization that, the driver that is quickest to start off and takes the quickest line, the one with the most breathtaking overtaking manoeuvre, the one that is so brave to even forgetting all about breaking within the race will be the one to taste that sweet victory and bag the all-important bragging rights.
+The beauty of Go Karting is the realization that, the driver that is quickest to start off and takes the quickest line, the one with the most breathtaking overtaking maneuver, the one that is so brave to even forget all about breaking within the race will be the one to taste that sweet victory and bag the all-important bragging rights.

 I will hereunder help you explore Five different Go Karting facilities within Kenya.
 Get driving at your favorite circuit.

 Whistling Moran is the newest kid in town on the Go Karting league.
 It’s in AthiRiver which is minutes’ drive from Nairobi City Center through Mombasa Road.
 Check our Map here for location.

 It’s almost non-contestable that they have one of the longest tracks in Africa with an impressive 1.4 Kms.
 From my experience, it also offers the most challenge-worthy course with its uneven terrain of tough and random negotiations making it my favorite venue in Nairobi.
 My first time on this course, I kept stepping on the breaking pedal before negotiating corners and this saw me lose the first position of the race.
 Whistling Morans is a true entry point for drivers that wish to start go-karting as a sport, hobby, or even a career.